Local Governing Funding

 The Local Government (Financial Provisions) (No. 2) Act, 1983 empowered local authorities to impose service charges for water, sewage and refuse services.

 The imposition of service charges was made a reserved function in 1985.
 A number of cases challenged the imposition of specific service charges, in which it was held that the charges must be specifically related to particular services.
-In some cases, a charge is not permissible, unless the service is actually provided to the individual concerned.
+In some cases, a charge is not permissible unless the service is actually provided to the individual concerned.

-Other cases held that charges could not be imposed for general public rights, such as the right to connect drains into the sanitary authority’s sewers.
+Other cases held that charges could not be imposed for general public rights, such as the right to connect drains to the sanitary authority’s sewers.
 An attempt to collect refuse charges under the provisions which enable local authorities to make the requirements regarding the presentation of waste (requiring particulars showing payment) was held invalid, as it was not intended to be a charging provision.
-The charge was collectible but the authority could not refuse to collect the bin.
+The charge was collectible, but the authority could not refuse to collect the bin.

 Local Government Fund